Five Colors of the Sand in the Philippines to Choose For Your Beach Getaway

-Laiya has more quiet and laid-back feel to its beaches which is good for some quality time with family or some solitude.
+Laiya has a quieter and laid-back feel to its beaches which is good for some quality time with family or some solitude.
 Who wouldn't want to have a calming moment along the seashore, right?

-While another one, Calatagan, is more popular with the active beach-bodies because of its offer of watersports.
+While another one, Calatagan, is more popular with the active beach-bodies because of its watersports.
 If you find yourself a little adventurous during your trip, you might enjoy this town's beach.

 Explore the White BeachesClick thumbnail to view full-size

-Many wouldn't dare argue with the idea of finding a secret paradise that is described by having a pristine white sand.
-This is already one of the standards or even included in the criteria when people are planning their travel.
+Many wouldn't dare argue with the idea of finding a secret paradise that is described by having pristine white sand.
+This is already one of the standards or even included in the criteria when people plan their travel.

 It is already obvious that Boracay and Palawan are the top choices when one thinks of the Philippines.
-These places proved their take on paradise with its postcard-perfect scenery and other attractions.
+These places proved their take on paradise with their postcard-perfect sceneries and other attractions.
 This even led flocks of locals and tourists from all over the world to hop on a plane and enjoy a quick getaway.
 A lot of them want to try Boracay's nightlife and Palawan's underwater beauty.

 But sometimes the number of people could be bothersome for others who are searching for a place to relax.
 Well then, don't worry, the country has more to offer.